1983 Anchorage runway collision

-On 23 December 1983, Korean Air Lines Flight 084 (KAL084), a McDonnell Douglas DC-10-30 performing a cargo flight, collided during its takeoff roll with SouthCentral Air Flight 59 (SCA59), a Piper PA-31-350, on runway 06L/24R (now 07L/25R) at Anchorage International Airport, as a result of the KAL084 flight crew becoming disoriented while taxiing in dense fog and attempting to take off on the wrong runway.
+On 23 December 1983, Korean Air Lines Flight 084 (KAL084), a McDonnell Douglas DC-10-30CF performing a cargo flight, collided during its takeoff roll with SouthCentral Air Flight 59 (SCA59), a Piper PA-31-350, on runway 06L/24R (now 07L/25R) at Anchorage International Airport, as a result of the KAL084 flight crew becoming disoriented while taxiing in dense fog and attempting to take off on the wrong runway.
 Both aircraft were destroyed, but no fatalities resulted.

+Aircraft

+The first aircraft involved was a McDonnell Douglas DC-10-30CF, MSN 46960, registered as HL7339, which was manufactured in 1977.
+The aircraft was equipped with three General Electric CF6-50C engines.

+McDonnell Douglas built five DC-10-30CFs for ONA, one of which was sold to another operator before delivery.
+The other four aircraft were all destroyed in accidents, two (which occurred less than two months apart) while operating for ONA, the other two after the aircraft passed to other operators (including the aircraft involved in the Anchorage accident).
+Only one accident resulted in loss of life.

+The second aircraft involved was a Piper PA-31-350 Chieftain, MSN 31-7952193, and registered as N35206.

 Accident

 At 1215 Yukon Standard Time, Flight 59 was cleared from Anchorage to Kenai in accordance with its filed flight plan; however, clearance delivery told the pilot to expect a delay until 1244 due to the heavy fog covering the airport, so the pilot shut down the aircraft and he and his passengers deplaned temporarily.
 After reboarding and recontacting the tower at 1234, Flight 59 was delayed for about an hour at its parking location due to the continued dense fog, before finally requesting and receiving a taxi clearance around 1339 as visibility began to improve.
 SCA 59 arrived at taxiway W-3 (which connects the main east–west taxiway to the approach end of runway 6L) at 1344, holding short of runway 6L until the runway visual range (RVR) reached 1,800 feet, the minimum required for the flight to take off.